saeidnp/mini-tutorials/Git/transfer-repo.md

 $ git checkout -b <branch> origin/<branch>
 // Now we have all branches locally.

+// Make sure all local branches are up-to-date.
+You can checkout to the branches one by one and pull.
+// Or if you have "tig" installed, you can do the following:
+$ tig --all
+// It will show all the local and remote branches.
+Checkout to the ones that have local fell behind and pull.

 // Add the new remote
 $ git remote rename origin bitbucket
 $ git remote add origin <github-url>